 But you need some certifications, so let’s have a look at what they are.

 The first qualification that you really need to become a construction worker is your high school diploma.
 As you probably know, most job routes require you to graduate high school, whether you do it on your first or fifth time.

 Graduating with your high school diploma can tell an employer a lot about your character and work ethic, so it is always best to have it.
 Even though your high school diploma doesn’t teach you anything about construction work.

-So, if you want to become a construction worker, the best place to start is by obtaining your high school diploma.
+So, if you want to become a construction worker, obtaining your high school diploma is the best place to start.

 National Association of Safety Professionals (NASP) Certifications